What is a Medical Charter Flight / Aero Medical?

 Most airlines have strict rules that will prevent them from carrying patients who need medical care or supervision enroute.
 Also, they are restricted in carrying supplemental oxygen and such oxygen equipment needs to be of special aviation standard.

-Just the costs of organising the oxygen equipment and returning it to its supplier upon reaching your destination can exceed the cost of a charter!
+Just the costs of organising the oxygen equipment and returning it to its supplier upon reaching your destination can exceed the cost of a medical charter flight!

-With a chartered aircraft you can take staff and family with you without incurring extra costs.
+Another benefit with a medical charter flight is that you can take staff and family with you without incurring extra costs.